In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 20mm, 24mm, 28mm, 32mm

 This machine is bulkier and heavier, weighing 2.9 lbs, which may not suit those seeking compact and lightweight.
-Our tester, Gena, stated, “The S1 is more substantial; while it is great sitting there, I am not a fan of carrying it.”
-If weight is a concern, wearable like the Baby Buddha and the Elvie Stride, weighed closer to 0.8 lbs in our tests.
+Our lab tester, Gena, stated, “The S1 is more substantial; while it is great sitting there, I am not a fan of carrying it.”
+If weight is a concern, a wearable like the Baby Buddha and the Elvie Stride, were closer to 0.8 lbs in our tests.
 Also, the Spectra S1 Plus has a rechargeable battery, making it more portable than the Spectra S2 Plus, which requires an outlet.
 Budget-conscious buyers might hesitate due to the higher price.
 However, the Spectra S1 offers superb pumping efficiency and extras like a nightlight, timer, bottle holder, and memory function, making it worth the investment.

 Read more: Spectra S1 Plus review